 - 1999: Wirecard is founded in Munich

-The team at Platform Executive hope you have enjoyed this news article.
+The team at Platform Executive hope you have enjoyed the ‘Wirecard: The rise and fall of the German FinTech‘ article.
 Initial reporting via our content partners at Thomson Reuters.
 Reporting by Tommy Lund, Jagoda Darlak and Bartosz Dabrowski.
 Editing by Douglas Busvine and Tomasz Janowski.